-Under the Marketing and Development Division, Designstrategy@DCA is a program that creates organizational and strategic solutions bringing together culture, data, and technology for the purpose of increasing arts access and sustainability in Los Angeles.
+Under the Marketing, Development, Design, and Digital Research Division, Designstrategy@DCA is a program that creates organizational and strategic solutions bringing together culture, data, and technology for the purpose of increasing arts access and sustainability in Los Angeles.
 Using data analytics and design thinking, this program develops human-centered municipal arts strategy and service design prototypes.
 It also promotes the public sharing of arts data and information as a means to improve the region’s arts ecosystem.

 Designstrategy@DCA has four core objectives, each with projects listed below: